posimyth/sticky-header-effects-for-elementor/readme.txt

 == Frequently Asked Questions ==

+** Why isn't the "shrink" effect working? **

+The header cannot shrink smaller than the objects inside of it!

+The "shrink" effect is restricted by the size of the content in the header section.
+Such as logos, images, menus, widgets, and also all of the padding and margins of those elements.
+This also inclused the padding and margins of the sections and columns themselves.

+To get the best "shrink" effect use these settings:
+* Set the top and bottom padding to 0px on your sticky header section, column, and elements inside of it.
+* Set a custom logo and other image height(you can leave the width blank for "auto").
+* Set the header section height to "min height" and adjust it to your desired height.

+Basically what happens is that the content of the header is "too tall" to shrink down anymore.

-**1. Do I need Elementor Pro to use this plugin?**
+** Do I need Elementor Pro to use this plugin?**
-No, this plugin works perfectly with Elementor Free.
-You’ll only need Elementor Pro if you're using Pro widgets or features.
+No, this plugin works perfectly with Elementor Free, If you are using Free Navigation Widget from The Plus Addons for Elementor.
+You’ll only need Elementor Pro if you're using Pro Navigation widgets.

-**2. Is this a standalone plugin?**
+** Is this a standalone plugin?**
 No, it requires Elementor Free or Pro.
 It extends Elementor’s functionality with new header scroll effects.

-**3. Where can I find the Sticky Header Effects settings?**
+** Where can I find the Sticky Header Effects settings?**
 Inside Elementor Editor → Select any container → Go to **Advanced Tab** → Scroll to **Sticky Header Effects** section.

-**4. Will this plugin work with any WordPress theme?**
+** Will this plugin work with any WordPress theme?**
 Yes, it works seamlessly with most Elementor-optimized themes, including Hello, Nexter, Astra, and more.

-**5. Will this slow down my website?**
+** Will this slow down my website?**
-No. It’s optimized for performance and coded lightweight to ensure fast page loads.
+Not at all.
+It’s highly optimized for performance and coded lightweight to ensure fast page loads.
+It's lightest sticky header menu option with Google Page Speed optimized for top notch score.

 == Screenshots ==